Neela (film)

 Neela is a 2001 Indian Kannada-language drama film directed by T. S. Nagabharana and written by Kotiganahalli Ramaiah.
-Featuring Gayatri Jayaraman in the lead protagonist role, it also stars Ananth Nag,Mayoori, Shivadhwaj, Jayanthi and Naveen Mayur in key roles.
+Featuring Gayatri Jayaraman in the lead protagonist role, it also stars Ananth Nag, Sarath Babu, Mayoori, Shivadhwaj, Jayanthi and Naveen Mayur in key roles.

 The story is about a nomadic folk singer, Neela, who belongs to the "Neelagararu" tribe.
 She develops throat cancer and suddenly loses her voice.
 The story highlights her struggle to survive in her conservative society.

 Neela was screened at the Indian Panorama international festival and won many accolades for the content.
 The film won the third best film at the Karnataka State Film Awards, and Gayatri Jayaraman won Best Actress at the Cinema Express Awards.